The Honorable Ray Mabus – Alumnus Spotlight

 Mabus was United States Ambassador to the Kingdom of Saudi Arabia from 1994-1996.
 He was CEO of a public company from 2006-2007 leading it out of bankruptcy in less than a year while paying all creditors in full and saving equity.

-Secretary Mabus is a native of Ackerman, Mississippi, and received a bachelor’s degree in political science, summa cum laude, from the University of Mississippi, a master’s degree from Johns Hopkins University, and a law degree, magna cum laude, from Harvard Law School.
+After graduation from UM, Mabus earned a master’s degree from Johns Hopkins University, and a law degree, magna cum laude, from Harvard Law School.
 Mabus served in the Navy as an officer aboard the cruiser USS Little Rock.